kokkos/kokkos/DEVELOPER.md

 Flags that must be used in a downstream project are `PUBLIC`.
 Kokkos must tell other projects to use them.

-In Kokkos, almost everything is a public flag since Kokkos is driven by headers and Kokkos is in charge of optimizing your code (performance portability!).
+In Kokkos, almost everything is a public flag since Kokkos is driven by headers and Kokkos is in charge of optimizing your code - performance portability!
 Include paths, C++ standard flags, architecture-specific optimizations, or OpenMP and CUDA flags are all example of flags that Kokkos configures and adds to your project.

 Modern CMake now automatically propagates flags through the `target_link_libraries` command.